-Location: There are three locations on the Vision Series that have I/O connections.
+Location: There are two locations on the VS-DM660I that have I/O connections.

-- (1) The rear of the chassis (integrated into the motherboard) - (2) The front of the chassis (integrated into the chassis front panel) - (3) The rear of the chassis (integrated into the graphics card, as applicable)
+- (1) The rear of the chassis (integrated into the motherboard) - (2) The front of the chassis (integrated into the chassis front panel)

 Note: I/O connections are integral parts of higher-level assemblies and thus to replace them the entire assembly would need to be replaced.